arsen2011odemchuk-prog/FPV-Glider-Project/README.md

 Project Overview
 This project is a long-range FPV glider designed for hobby and educational use.
 It uses a GPS module and onboard camera to assist with navigation, monitoring, and basic assisted safety features such as return-to-home and emergency landing behavior.
+## How It Works

+The FPV glider combines a lightweight airframe with a live video transmission system.

+### Flight System
+The glider is designed to maintain stable flight by keeping the center of gravity (CG) aligned with the battery position.
+This ensures proper balance and smooth gliding.

+### FPV System
+- The FPV camera captures live video from the front of the glider
+- The video signal is sent to the 5.8GHz video transmitter (VTX)
+- The transmitter sends the signal wirelessly to a ground receiver
+- The receiver displays the video in real time

+### Control System
+- The ESP32 acts as the main controller
+- It manages connected components and can be extended for control logic
+- Servos control flight surfaces (if implemented)

+### Power System
+- A 3.7V LiPo battery powers all components
+- Power is distributed between the ESP32 and FPV system

+This setup allows real-time first-person-view (FPV) flight while maintaining a simple and lightweight design.

 Why I Made This